Kenivia/Honing-Forecast/README.md

 - Stricter input control
 - show the bottlenecks in a pie chart?
 - mobile dragging
+- dark mode(the input goes white rn, and when it loads theres a white flash)
 - maybe use some kind of existing library to make everything less ugly